ForgeRock/forgeops/samples/deployment/README.md

 # Forgeops Deployment

 ### What is in this sample?
-Shell scripts and custom charts that facilitate the deployment of the ForgeRock platform in a product like scenerio using the forgeops project.
+Shell scripts and custom charts that facilitate the deployment of the ForgeRock platform in a production-like scenerio using the forgeops project.
 All you have to do is run the ```deploy.sh``` script and sit back.

 ### Prerequisites
 This guide assumes you have access to Kubernetes cluster and you have permissions to do deployments.